 This Course was last offered in Semester 1 - 2021.

 On successful completion of the course students will be able to:

-2. Analyse critically primary and secondary sources in the field of war and society;
+2. Critically analyse primary sources and secondary scholarship relevant to the study of war and trauma;

 10 units of History at 1000 level or equivalent

 Essay: Research Essay (40%)